-MD T District Representative Title Date Che ecklist Approved by: vironmental Services Bureau nen any of the items 1 through 15 are checked Title "Yes") Date nsportation Planning nen items 14 or 15 are checked "Yes") Title Date Che ecklist Conditions and Required Approvals ۹.
-The Applicant is not authorized to proceed w approved, as necessary, and any requested 3.
-Complete the checklist items 1 through 15, in explanations, information sources, and a des right hand column.
-Attach additional and sup for items 16, 17, and 18, is attached.
-The ch information provided. cription of the magnitude/importance of porting information as needed.
-Ensure potential impacts in the that information required C. If "Yes" is indicated on any of the items, the A mitigation measures that will be taken to avoid described.
-Any proposed mitigation meas necessary.
-If the applicant checks "No" and a Environmental Checklist must be forwarded to id, minimize, and/or mitigate adverse im ures will become a condition of appro the District concludes there may in fact I pacts must also be oval.
-Use attachments if be potential impacts, the ).
-If "Yes" is indicated in item 11 a. (threatened naming the particular species and the expect area, i.e. within the immediate area of the pro passes through) but does not nest, den or oc ed location, distribution and habitat use posed action; or, in the general area on in the proposed action occasion (seasonally Ξ. If the applicant checks "Yes" for any item, the checklist and supporting information, includin and/or permits must be submitted to MDT En g the Applicant's mitigation proposal, do ocumentation, evaluation When the applicant checks "Yes" to any item work until the MDT Environmental Services E information and signs the checklist. Э. Applicant must obtain all necessary permits of beginning the proposed action or activity.
-The incurred as a result of the project; obtaining a clearances; and ensuring compliance with en e Applicant is solely responsible for any any necessary environmental permits, no environmental impacts
+MDT District Representative Title Date Checklist Approved by: Environmental Services Bureau (When any of the items 1 through 15 are checked "Yes") Title Date Transportation Planning (When items 14 or 15 are checked "Yes") Title Date

+Checklist Conditions and Required Approvals

+- A. The Applicant is not authorized to proceed with the proposed work until the checklist has been reviewed and approved, as necessary, and any requested conditions of approval have been incorporated. - B. Complete the checklist items 1 through 15, indicating "Yes" or "No" for each item.
+Include comments, explanations, information sources, and a description of the magnitude/importance of potential impacts in the right hand column.
+Attach additional and supporting information as needed.
+Ensure that information required for items 16, 17, and 18, is attached.
+The checklist preparer, by signing, certifies the accuracy of the information provided. - C. If "Yes" is indicated on any of the items, the Applicant must explain the impacts as applicable.
+Appropriate mitigation measures that will be taken to avoid, minimize, and/or mitigate adverse impacts must also be described.
+Any proposed mitigation measures will become a condition of approval.
+Use attachments if necessary.
+If the applicant checks "No" and the District concludes there may in fact be potential impacts, the Environmental Checklist must be forwarded to Environmental Services Bureau for review and approval. - D. If "Yes" is indicated in item 11 a. (threatened or endangered species), the Applicant should provide information naming the particular species and the expected location, distribution and habitat use in the proposed action area, i.e. within the immediate area of the proposed action; or, in the general area on occasion (seasonally passes through) but does not nest, den or occupy the area for more than a few days. - E. If the applicant checks "Yes" for any item, the approach permit, occupancy agreement or permit, along with the checklist and supporting information, including the Applicant's mitigation proposal, documentation, evaluation and/or permits must be submitted to MDT Environmental Services Bureau.
+Electronic format is preferred. - F. When the applicant checks "Yes" to any item, the Applicant cannot be authorized to proceed with the proposed work until the MDT Environmental Services Bureau and/or Transportation Planning, as appropriate, reviews the information and signs the checklist. - G. Applicant must obtain all necessary permits or authorizations from other entities with jurisdiction prior to beginning the proposed action or activity.
+The Applicant is solely responsible for any environmental impacts incurred as a result of the project; obtaining any necessary environmental permits, notifications, and/or clearances; and ensuring compliance with environmental laws and regulations.